kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 or receiving conflicting data or the loss of a sensor.

 A situation that was tested in the volleyball court was how to handle getting stuck.
-The robot was placed in a hole it couldnt drive out of.
+The robot was placed in a hole it couldn't drive out of.
 Under manual control the driver quickly switched from a left and right turn which caused the hole walls to collapse and the robot to gain traction again.
 We will implement a similar method if at any point the wheels are spinning and the location system